qouteall/immptl/docs/wiki/API-for-Other-Mods.md

 `q_misc_util` contains the dimension API and remote procedure call utility. `imm_ptl_core` contains the portal functionality.

-The mod `imm_ptl_core` is incompatible with some mods, but `q_misc_util` is compatible with most mods and you can safely include `q_mist_util` if you only want to use the dimension API and remote procedure call API.
+The mod `imm_ptl_core` is incompatible with some mods, but `q_misc_util` is compatible with most mods and you can safely include `q_mist_util` if you only want to use the dimension API and remote procedure call function.

 If you have any issue using the API, you can contact qouteall via [discord](https://discord.gg/BZxgURK) or open a [discussion](https://github.com/qouteall/ImmersivePortalsMod/discussions).